Peach (Prince song): Critical reception

-Larry Flick from Billboard wrote, "He does one of his many personalities on this rockin' pop ditty, which will please fans of his steamy hit, "Cream".
+Larry Flick from Billboard magazine wrote, "He does one of his many personalities on this rockin' pop ditty, which will please fans of his steamy hit, 'Cream'.
 A live and aggressive drum beat kicks pop radio shape into a simple and instantly memorable melody.
 To go with this different mood is yet another timbre of the Paisley dude's unique voice."
 The Stud Brothers of Melody Maker viewed it as "a dire hybrid of Shakin' Stevens and Richie Sambora".
 Pan-European magazine Music & Media commented, "Attention, watch your teeth!
 This peach is as hard as a coconut, and Prince himself is disguised as wild child Iggy Pop."
 They added, "It's very different".
 Mike Soutar from Smash Hits gave "Peach" two out of five, saying, "It sounds like Prince, it's on a topic which Prince has explored more than adequately [...] and it's his favourite colour.
 It probably sounds just right on a Prince LP."